manueldelrio/faino-estante/README.md

 ![faino estante joint detail](https://github.com/manueldelrio/faino-estante/blob/develop/files/fainoestante_jointdetail.png)

-Further information about design, modelling and manufacturing issues can be found in [DESIGN.md](https://github.com/manueldelrio/faino-estante/blob/develop/DESIGN.md).
+Further information about design, modelling and manufacturing issues can be found in [DESIGN](https://github.com/manueldelrio/faino-estante/blob/develop/DESIGN.md).

 ## Do It With Others, or Distributed Manufacturing
 Keeping in mind digital manufacturing technologies during design process enables distributed manufacturing ecosystems.

 Unlike traditional manufacturing, where raw materials are transformed into standarized products in centralized factories and distributed to customers, distributed manufacturing focus on customized single-unit on-demand products, manufactured according to user needs and preferences.
 Production is distributed into a network of factories, workshops and craftmans working in closely communication with final user.
+Producing under this ecosystem reinforces local production and reduces footprint.

 Three key roles are defined:
 * **User** must adopt an active role in shelf design, transmitting to the designer all critical information in order to ensure that the design meets her/his needs.
 * **Manufacturer** is a professional or organization with capacity to resolve one or more production processes involved in shelving system manufacturing.
 * **Designer** acts as a link between user and manufacturers.
 He has the responsability of adapt shelf design to user's needs and preferences while keep it suitable for available manufacturers' capabilities.

-List of designers and manufacturers available can be found in [DIWO.md](https://github.com/manueldelrio/faino-estante/blob/develop/DIWO.md).
+List of designers and manufacturers available can be found in [DIWO](https://github.com/manueldelrio/faino-estante/blob/develop/DIWO.md).

 # Contributing
 Faino is a non-profit project, born from the determination to share knowledge that may be useful to others.
 You can contribute to this project in several ways: